wilkofm/mini-project1/README.md

 Card-List Branch

-- Where I set up the initial card list that pulls the list of movies from the API
+- Where I set up the initial card list that pulls the list of movies from my API

 Feature/Filter Branch

 - Branch where I create the ability to filter each film based on the movie genre, year or rating.
+- This is also where I create the ability to have each movie link to a specific film trailer

 Styling Branch